José Guillermo García: Deportation to El Salvador

-Guillermo Garcia and General Vides Casanova had been undergoing a deportation process since 1999.
-The Department of Homeland Security later charged Garcia in 2009 with participating or assisting in torture and extrajudicial killings during his tenure as Minister of Defense.
+Guillermo García and General Vides Casanova had been undergoing a deportation process since 1999.
+The Department of Homeland Security later charged García in 2009 with participating or assisting in torture and extrajudicial killings during his tenure as Minister of Defense.
 His attorney Alina Cruz argued that he could not be deported on those grounds because he was already exonerated of those charges in the landmark case Ford vs. Garcia when a jury found that he was not in control of his troops.
-It was determined in 1998 that Garcia's co-defendant General Vides Casanova and Casanova's cousin Col. Oscar Edgardo Casanova Vejar, the local military commander in Zacatecoluca, had planned and orchestrated the executions of the four North American churchwomen.
+It was determined in 1998 that García's co-defendant General Vides Casanova and Casanova's cousin Col. Oscar Edgardo Casanova Vejar, the local military commander in Zacatecoluca, had planned and orchestrated the executions of the four North American churchwomen.

-On 12 April 2014, an immigration court judge ruled against Garcia and called for his deportation.
+On 12 April 2014, an immigration court judge ruled against García and called for his deportation.
 On 16 December 2015, it was announced that an immigration appeals court upheld the decision to deport Garcia.
 Garcia's attorney afterwards said they both plan to appeal the decision to the Eleventh Circuit Court of Appeals in Atlanta, Georgia.

-On 8 January 2016, American immigration officials deported General Garcia back to El Salvador.
+On 8 January 2016, American immigration officials deported General García back to El Salvador.

+On 3 June 2025, Garcia was convicted by a jury in Chalatenango for the Santa Rita massacre in 1982 and sentenced to 15 years' imprisonment.